Coconut oil helps your skin, hair, and is a fantastic oil for cooking. We know that many women even enjoy using this oil as a natural sex lube.

 Lube It Up!

-Coconut oil can be a fantastic lube alternative for masturbation, but be careful when using it with latex condoms and silicone sex toys.
+Coconut oil can be a fantastic lube alternative for masturbation, but be careful when using it with latex condoms.

 If you’re with a trusted partner and not allergic, then go for it!